Krzysztof-Nerwinski/Charity-Donations/README.md

 Static files, templates and the idea for this application was delivered by Coderslab.

 ## Use Case
-**The idea behind the app**
+**The idea behind the app:**
-The purpose of this application is to connect people that wants to donate some items with Institutions that can help with passing them to those in need.
+**The purpose of this application is to connect people that wants to donate some items with Institutions that can help with passing them to those in need.
 A registered user can donate items, selecting the Category, recipient, quantity, contact data, pickup time and place etc.

-### Apps inside
+## Apps inside
 **accounts**
 * Changes functionality of the default Django User Authentication app

 **donations**
 * Handles all donation functions: adding, archiving, viewing

-#### Download and run
+# Download and run
 **To run this project on Your computer follow these steps**
 * clone this repository
 * create virtualenvironment (run `virtualenv venv`)